ppo/gist/bookmarklets/README.md

 ## Bookmarklet Usage

-1. Go to the concerned page.
+1. Go to the URL concerned.
 2. Click on the bookmarklet.